 Gardens

 The green flag status Clyne Gardens is internationally famous for its Pieris, Rhododendrons and Enkianthus.
 The national collections and rare species are set within ancient woodland and bog garden which provides views toward Swansea bay.
 Limited parking is available but there are opportunities for on-road parking.
+Coach groups are welcome if notified in advance.
+Coaches can drop-off and pick-up at the bus stop opposite The Woodman Pub which is around10min walk to the gardens.
 Other gardens to explore in the city centre are Plantasia and Swansea Botanical Gardens in Singleton Park.

 Aerial shot of a botanic garden and glasshouse.